 Bay View Hospital (locally referred to as Sheppard Clinic), was purchased in 1948 (pictured below) by Dr. Richard Sheppard (father of Dr. Sam Sheppard.)
-It served as an osteopathic medical center from 1948 until it closed its doors on March 1, 1981.)
+It served as an osteopathic medical center from 1948 until it closed on March 1, 1981.)

 Loosely based on Dr. Sam Sheppard’s story, Hollywood profited by creating The Fugitive, a television show from 1963 to 1967 starring David Janssen.
 A movie by the same name was made in 1993 starring Harrison Ford and Tommy Lee Jones.
 Two factual items were changed in both the TV series and movie: Dr. Sam Sheppard became Dr. Richard Kimble; instead of a “bushy-haired man”, the murderer became a one-armed man.
 Although justice was achieved in Hollywood, it never occurred in real life.